-Digital image quality is measured in PPI (Pixels per Square Inch).
-Without getting too technical; the lowest PPI you would want for large format printing is 72.
+Digital image quality is measured in PPI (Pixels per square inch).
+Without getting too technical, the lowest PPI that’s ideal for large format printing is 72.
 Meaning that the minimum pixels your image has to be for a 12 inch photo is 72 x 12 = 864 pixels wide by 864 pixels tall.
-The more PPI an image has means it will look clearer and sharper.
+The more PPI an image has, the sharper and clearer the image will appear.
 Our Image quality Rating System calculates the PPI of your image and gives you a rating based on the table to the right.
 When you upload the image it will give you the rating for the size chosen.
-Once you have resized and cropped the image it will give you a new rating based on the changes done to the picture.
+Once you have resized and cropped your image, a new rating will appear based on your changes.

 |Image Quality Chart|